IRTF-HRPC/drafts/draft-political.md

 This position argues the opposite of 'technological neutrality'.
 This position is illustrated by Postman when he writes: "the uses made of technology are largely determined by the structure of the technology itself" {{Postman}}.
 He states that the medium itself "contains an ideological bias".
 He continues to argue that technology is non-neutral:

 (1) because of the symbolic forms in which information is encoded, different media have different intellectual and emotional biases;

 (2) because of the accessibility and speed of their information, different media have different political biases;

 (3) because of their physical form, different media have different sensory biases;

 (4) because of the conditions in which we attend to them, different media have different social biases;

 (5) because of their technical and economic structure, different media have different content biases.

 Recent scholars of Internet infrastructure and governance have also pointed out that Internet processes and standards have become part and parcel of political processes and public policies.
 Several concrete examples are found within this approach, for instance, the IANA transition or global innovation policy {{DeNardis}}.
 The Raven process in which the IETF refused to standardize wiretapping -- which resulted in {{RFC2804}} -- was an instance where an international governance body took a position that was largely political, although driven by a technical argument.
 The process that led to {{RFC6973}} is similar: the Snowden disclosures, which occured in the political space, engendered the IETF to act.
 This is summarized in {{Abbate}} who says: "protocols are politics by other means," emphasizing the interests that are at play in the process of designing standards.

 This position further holds that protocols can never be understood without their contextual embeddedness: protocols do not exist solely by themselves but always are to be understood in a more complex context -- the stack, hardware, or nation-state interests and their impact on civil rights.
-Finally, this view is that protocols are political because they affect or sometimes effect the socio-technical ordering of reality.
+Finally, this view is that protocols are political because they influence the socio-technical workings of reality and society.
 The latter observation leads Winner to conclude that the reality of technological progress has too often been a scenario where innovation has dictated change for society.
 Those who had the power to introduce a new technology also had the power to create a consumer class to use the technology "with new practices, relationships, and identities supplanting the old, --- and those who had the wherewithal to implement new technologies often molded society to match the needs of emerging technologies and organizations." {{Winner}}.

 IETF: Protocols as Standards
 ============================

 In the previous section we gave an overview of the different existing positions of the impact of Internet protocols in the Internet protocol community.
 In the following section we will review the standards setting process and its consequences for the politics of protocols, through the lens of existing literature on standards setting.

 Standards enabling interoperating networks, what we think of today as the Internet, were created as open, formal and voluntary standards.
 A platform for Internet standardization, the Internet Engineering Task Force (IETF), was created in 1986 to enable the continuation of such standardization work.
-The IETF has sought to make the standards process transparent (by ensuring everyone can access standards, mailing-lists and meetings), predictable (by having clear procedures and reviews) and of high quality (by having draft documents reviewed by members from its own epistemic community).
+The IETF has sought to make the standards process transparent (by ensuring everyone can access standards, mailing-lists and meetings), predictable (by having clear procedures and reviews) and of high quality (by having draft documents reviewed by experts from its own community).
 This is all aimed at increasing the accountability of the process and the quality of the standard.

 The IETF implements what has been referred to as an "informal ex ante disclosure policy" for patents {{Contreras}}, which includes the possibility for participants to disclose the existence of a patent relevant for the standard, royalty-terms which would apply to the implementers of that standard should it enter into effect, as well as other licensing terms that may be interesting for implementers to know.
 The community ethos in the IETF seems to lead to 100% royalty-free disclosures of prior patents which is a record number, even among other comparable standard organizations {{Contreras}}.
 In the following paragraph we will describe inherent tensions in the standards process.